AdoptOpenJDK/website-adoptium/CONTRIBUTING.md

 ## PR-Previews

 ### How is a PR-Preview created?
-Every Pull Request in to the Main Branch will automatically create a viewable deployment on Heroku.
+Every Pull Request in to the Main Branch will automatically create a viewable deployment environment on Heroku.
-[Picture]

 ### Where to find the Deployment link?
 After a pull request has been created, you will find a button "View Deployment" at the end of the commit chain, which will redirect you to the deployment environment from Heroku.